LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Do Not Confuse Your Keys

-!!! danger "API Key vs APN Key"
+!!! danger "`API Key` vs `APN Key`"
-    If you use [Remote Commands with Nightscout](../nightscout/remote-overrides.md), you may notice the Application Programming Interface (API) key has the same type of format as the Apple Push Notification (APN) key.
+    If you use [Remote Commands with `Nightscout`](../nightscout/remote-overrides.md), you may notice the Application Programming Interface (API) key has the same type of format as the Apple Push Notification (APN) key.
 The keys for both of these purposes are p8 keys, but they should not be confused with each other.

-    The Secrets for building with GitHub use the API Key.
+    The Secrets for building with GitHub use the `API Key`.

-    The config vars for Nightscout use the APN Key.
+    The config vars for `Nightscout` use the `APN Key`.

-    * If you are using remote commands with Nightscout and building with the GitHub build, you must also add the config var of `LOOP_PUSH_SERVER_ENVIRONMENT` with a value of `production` to your Nightscout site or the remote commands will not work.
+    * If you are using remote commands with `Nightscout` and building with the GitHub build, you must also add the config var of `LOOP_PUSH_SERVER_ENVIRONMENT` with a value of `production` to your `Nightscout` site or the remote commands will not work.
+    * This is true for using `Nightscout` directly or using LoopCaregiver.

 ### Done with Apple Secrets